 "It [the driving sequence] is really exciting," he says.
 "Especially the part where you have to get out of your car to remove a barrier blocking your car and a pig shoots at you."

 The intensity of the driving sequence duplicates the effects of methamphetamines, giving players hypersexual feelings that allow the Morgan Microbe to take over.
-Within minutes, their cells disintegrate and recompose into strippers.
+Within minutes, their bodies disintegrate and recompose into strippers.

 But this is only the beginning.